How to apply to volunteer at the 2019 Download Festival

 - Be available to arrive at the Download Festival site in good time for your onsite briefing (no later than 3 hours before your briefing) on Wednesday 12th June 2019 (ESSID).
 You're welcome to arrive from midday on Tuesday 11th.

-- Be available for a briefing at 19:00 on Tuesday 11th or 19:00 on Wednesday 12th (the briefing you need to attend is shift pattern dependant).
+- Be available for a briefing at 19:00 on Tuesday 11th or 19:00 on Wednesday 12th (the briefing you need to attend is shift pattern dependent).

-- Be available to work three 8 hour shifts at any time between 08:00 Wednesday 12th (or 01:00 Thursday if arriving for the later briefing) and 17:00 Monday 17th.
+- Be available to volunteer for three 8 hour shifts at any time between 09:00 Wednesday 12th (or 01:00 Thursday if arriving for the later briefing) and 17:00 Monday 17th.

 - Please note when the shift preferences are available in PAAM, if you chose one of the shift patterns which include a Wednesday shift and are confirmed for this, you will need to arrive on the Tuesday (from midday) to be booked in and have your onsite briefing at 19:00 on the Tuesday prior to your first shift on the Wednesday.